 Flax seed is a rich source of essential fatty acids, especially in the form of omega-3 fatty acids.
 The University of Maryland Medical Center recommends that people with thyroiditis consume between 1,000 mg and 1,500 mg of fatty acids per day.
 These fatty acids help to promote healthy hormone production and act as anti-inflammatory agents, although more research is necessary regarding the possible risks and benefits of consuming flax seed.

 Consult your doctor if you experience symptoms of hyperthyroidism or hypothyroidism.
 These are both medical conditions that require proper diagnosis and treatment.
 Flax seed is not a standard remedy for thyroid problems.
-Although most people can safely consume flax seed, this plant product may increase symptoms of mania in people who suffer from bipolar disorder.
+Although most people can safely consume flax seed, this plant product may increase symptoms of mania in people who have bipolar disorder.
 Flax seed may have a laxative effect, leading to bouts of diarrhea or other digestive disorders.
 The omega-3 fatty acids in flax seed can thin your blood, increasing the risk of excessive bleeding in people who take blood thinners.